nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Displays a confirmation, enter exactly "Y" or "Yes" to clear all entries from the address book.
+Displays a confirmation, enter exactly "Y" or "Yes" to clear all persons and events from the address book.

 Format: `clear` then `Y` or `Yes`